-The paper is organized as follows: Sections \ref{sec.The gauge Lagrangian} and \ref{sec.The Higgs sector} describe briefly the Gauge and the Higgs sectors of the LRSM Lagrangian, respectively.
-Alongside the model description is an explanation of the relevant sections and adjustable parameters of the \verb+FeynRules+ model file.
-In section \ref{sec.Validation} we validate the model file, and in section \ref{sec.Conclusion} we summarize.
+The paper is organized as follows.
+In section \ref{sec.General model description} we describe the LRSM Lagrangian field content and structure.
+In section \ref{sec.The Higgs sector} we present the Higgs sector, and describe the corresponding spontaneous symmetry breaking (SSB) mechanism in this model.
+As part of the discussion about the Higgs sector we also include: \begin{itemize} \item A brief summary of the constraints stemming from the minimization conditions of the Higgs potential and from the explicit CP conservation requirement. \item A presentation of the gauge eigensystem which emanate from the kinetic terms of the Higgs Lagrangian. \item A description of the Yukawa sector and how to obtain its Feynman rules in physical basis as mentioned above. \end{itemize} We continue in section \ref{sec.implement} with a description of the model implementation, and explain the different aspects of the model file, such as the field definitions, the mixing and Yukawa matrices.
+We then explain how the user can control the different parameters in the model.
+In section \ref{sec.Validation} we validate the model file using the \verb+FeynRules 2.0+ interface and the matrix element generators \verb+CalcHEP v.3.6.23+ \cite{calchep} and \verb+MadGraph5_aMC@NLO v.2.2.3+ \cite{madgraph}.
+Finally, in section \ref{sec.Conclusion}, we summarize.
 The list of particles and parameters of the model along with the corresponding model file notations is given in \ref{App:AppendixA}.
-This list is followed by the list of the user adjustable parameters of the model file.
-In \ref{App:AppendixB} we list some useful relations between the model input parameters and the physical parameters and in \ref{App:AppendixC} we list the values of the adjustable parameters which were used as input for the validation process.
+This list is followed by the list of the user controlled parameters of the model file.
+These two lists are connected through the expressions given in \ref{App:AppendixB} which relate the model parameters to the user controlled parameters.
+In \ref{appendix.Higgs physical eigenstates} we present the Higgs multiplet fields in terms of the physical Higgs eigenstates, and in \ref{appendix.comparsion-settings} we list the parameter values chosen for the validation procedure.